puppetlabs-toy-chest/puppetlabs-ruby/README.md

 # Ruby Module

-This module manages Ruby and Rubygems on Debian and Redhat based systems.
+This module manages Ruby and Rubygems.

+# Compatibility
+Puppet v3 with Ruby 1.8.7, 1.9.3, 2.0.0 and 2.1.1 on the following platforms.

+  * EL 5
+  * EL 6
+  * EL 7
+  * SLES 11 SP1

 # Dependencies